emilybnk/Topic_Extraction/README.md

 "nlp2.py": creates an extractie summary for every report

-"main.py": by running this code all tasks above are executed (before, all the other files have to be executed so that main.py is able to load their functions)
+"main.py": by running this code all tasks above are executed.

+### Run the Code
+In order to run the code, download the respository and unzip the foulder.
+In the main.py file change the directory if needed in order to process the data.
+Then execute all of the files mentioned above.
+Keep in mind to execute main.py last since this file loads functions from the other files.

 ## Requirements
 The python version 3.9 was used.